Biography

 - KulturGut Ulrichshalben.

 He has won prizes at numerous national and international piano competitions.
 Among others, he won the 1st prize at the 11th International Chopin Competition for Young Pianists in Estonia, as well as the prize for the best J.S.
-Bach interpretation; the 2nd prize at the 7th International Piano Competition in Fribourg, Switzerland; the 1st prize at the International Piano Competition "Citta di Moncalieri"; the 3rd prize at the 10th International Piano Competition for Young Pianists "A Step Towards Mastery" in St. Petersburg, as well as an EMCY Prize; the 1st Prize at the International Piano Competition in Wiesbaden; the 1st Prize at the 24th International Alexander Scriabin Piano Competition in Grosseto, Italy; 1st Prize, the audience prize and the special prize for the best interpretation of a sonata by Domenico Scarlatti at the 2nd international Domenico Scarlatti Piano Competition; 1st Prize, the special prize of Prince Albert II of Monaco, the “Young audience” prize, and the Chateau de Bourgon Favorite Prize at the 14th Mayenne international piano competition in France.
+Bach interpretation; the 2nd prize at the 7th International Piano Competition in Fribourg, Switzerland; the 1st prize at the International Piano Competition "Citta di Moncalieri"; the 3rd prize at the 10th International Piano Competition for Young Pianists "A Step Towards Mastery" in St. Petersburg, as well as an EMCY Prize; the 1st Prize at the International Piano Competition in Wiesbaden; the 1st Prize at the 24th International Alexander Scriabin Piano Competition in Grosseto, Italy; 1st Prize, the audience prize and the special prize for the best interpretation of a sonata by Domenico Scarlatti at the 2nd international Domenico Scarlatti Piano Competition; 1st Prize, the special prize of Prince Albert II of Monaco, the “Young audience” prize, and the Chateau de Bourgon Favorite Prize at the 14th Mayenne international piano competition in France; the 3rd Prize at the International Maestro Piano Competition in Taiwan; the 3rd Prize and the Audience Prize at the Santa Cecilia International Piano Competition; at the 17th International Van Cliburn Piano Competition - one of the most prestigious piano contests in the world - he was named a prizewinner and received the distinguished John Giordano Jury Chairman Discretionary Award.

 In addition to his extensive solo activities, Mikhail Kambarov is also a passionate and experienced chamber musician and lied pianist.
 With the "Trio Fulminato" he has won numerous prizes, including the 1st National Prize with maximum points at "Jugend musiziert", combined with a sponsorship prize from the "Deutsche Stiftung Musikleben".
 The trio is also the winner of the “WDR Klassikpreis”, the “MDR Special Prize”, as well as the “Hermann Abs Special Prize” of the Beethovenhaus Bonn for the best interpretation of a work by Ludwig van Beethoven.
 In 2018, the "Trio Fulminato" embarked on a concert tour in the USA with concerts in Boston, Nelson and Washington DC.
 Concerts of the "Trio Fulminato" have already been recorded several times and broadcast on MDR Kultur and WDR 3.